Performance at Fabra i Coats + action at Sorli Supermarkets, 15’55”

 → PERFORMANCE, 7’15”

 This real-time performance shows me as a fictional student at MAI, Marina Abramovic Institute, prototype for Hudson, USA.
 The performance repeats the series of actions guided by Abramovic in order to learn the Abramovic method, recently patented by the artist for the sake of “Preserving Performance Art”.

 The intervention consisted of re-labelling prepackaged meat products with the purpose of showing the human species as a commodity.
-The action was performed in the supermarket Sorli, La Sagrera.
+The labels used represent the Orwellian society: Politician, Soldier, Priest, Lawyer, Miner, Engineer, Journalist, Teacher, Official, Artist.
+The action was performed in the area of refrigerators at Sorli.

 The installation consists of ten of prepackaged meat products re-labeled during the action in the supermarket.
-A silver panel shows 150 prepackaged labels that correspond to the highest paying jobs, the most demanded ones and worst paying jobs in the world today, thus the ones that sustain and perpetuate the market business.
+A silver panel shows 150 prepackaged labels that correspond to the highest paying jobs, the most demanded ones and worst paying jobs in the world today, thus the ones that sustain and perpetuate the working market.

 Barcelona Cultura, State of Art: the best of the Young Gallery Weekend